-As a physician, your are driven to help others.
+As a physician, you’re driven to help others.
 As Americans, we are driven to give back.
-In 2017 alone, we gave $410.02 billion in charitable donations - accounting for 2.1 percent of the GDP.1 With the 2020 holiday season officially upon us, it’s no surprise that our giving efforts will increase.
+In 2017 alone, we gave $410.02 billion in charitable donations – accounting for 2.1 percent of the GDP.1 With the 2020 holiday season officially upon us, it’s no surprise that our giving efforts will increase.
 If donating to charities is an integral component of your core values, it can also be an important, strategic play in lowering your tax obligation.

 This year, charitable contributions can count even more toward lowering tax bills.
 Thanks to the CARES Act, which passed in late March 2020 amidst the coronavirus pandemic, your giving could stretch even further this tax season.

 How Is This Year’s Charitable Contribution Exemption Different?

 Thanks to the CARES Act, taxpayers are allowed to take a $300 above-the-line charitable giving deduction.2 This is significant because, typically, you have to itemize deductions in order to claim charitable donations on taxes.

 Because of the CARES Act, this above-the-line deduction can be used for those taxpayers taking the standard deduction.
 As a reminder, the standard deduction for 2020 is $12,400 for single and married filing separately, $24,800 for married filing jointly and $18,650 for head of households.3